alirezajabbarin/Network-Automation-Toolkit/README.md

 # Network Automation Toolkit

-A simple Python project for basic network automation.
+A simple Python-based Network Health Check demo project.

-## What this project does
+## What This Project Does
-This script connects to network devices via SSH and runs basic commands like checking interface status.

-## Requirements
-- Python 3
+- Reads network devices from a CSV inventory file
+- Simulates connecting to each device
+- Runs a sample network command
-- Netmiko
+- Displays structured output

-Install dependency:

-pip install netmiko
+This project demonstrates basic Network Automation concepts using Python.

+## Project Structure

+Network-Automation-Toolkit/
+│
+├── main.py
+├── devices.csv
+├── requirements.txt
+└── README.md

-## Run the script
+## How to Run

+Make sure you have Python 3 installed.

+Run:

 python main.py

 ## Author

-Alireza Jabbari Nejad - Network & IT Specialist
+Alireza Jabbari Nejad
+Network & IT Specialist
+Learning Network Automation & DevOps